All Episodes

 Yes.

-Explain and the terrible thing is, about I don't know, ten years after that, I told a friend of mine, she asked me who did it, I told her she knew two other women who had been raped by that same guy who raped me.
+And the terrible thing is, about, I don't know, 10 years after that, I told a friend of mine, she asked me who did it.

-So then I felt really terrible because my God, do you suppose she knew the only three women he had raped?
+So then I felt really terrible because, my God, do you suppose she knew the only three women he had raped?

 I don't think so.

-What is your what was your relationship with Bill Clinton?
+What was your relationship with Bill Clinton?

-We met when I was eleven.
+We met when I was 11.

-He was twelve going on thirteen.
+He was 12 going on 13.

 We were friends in high school.